numpde/Team03/project1/solution/readme.md

+# Package humdum

-## This is the readme file for the package humdum
+This is the readme for the `humdum` package.

+Please see the readme one folder up for the "solution manual".

-## To run the tests:
+## Running the tests

 Example:
 ```